goldbergyoni/nodebestpractices/sections/testingandquality/test-five-outcomes.md

 When planning your tests, consider covering the five typical flow's outputs.
 When your test is triggering some action (e.g., API call), a reaction is happening, something meaningful occurs and calls for testing.
 Note that we don't care about how things work.
 Our focus is on outcomes, things that are noticeable from the outside and might affect the user.
 These outcomes/reactions can be put in 5 categories:

-• Response - The test invokes an action (e.g., via API) and gets a response.
-It's now concerned with checking the response data correctness, schema, and HTTP status
+• Response - the test invokes an action (e.g., via API) and gets a response.
+It's now concerned with checking the response data correctness, schema, and HTTP status.

 • A new state - after invoking an action, some data is probably modified.
 For example, when updating a user, it may be that the new data was not saved.
 Commonly and mistakenly, testers check only the response and not whether the data is updated correctly.
 Testing data and databases raises multiple interesting challenges that are greatly covered below in the 📗 section 'Dealing with data'.